KiDS-WL/MICE2_mocks/README.md

 [BPZ](http://www.stsci.edu/~dcoe/BPZ/) and a python2 environment is requried, see `requirements_BPZ_py2.txt`.

+The root directory of this repository should be included in the `$PYTHONPATH`.
+Optionally, the `scripts` can be included in `$PATH` to directly accessing the command line tools.

 ## Instructions

-Examples for how to set up and run the pipeline from python can be found in the `MICE2` and `Flagship` directories.
+Examples for how to set up and run the pipeline from python can be found in `MICE2/MICE2.py` and `Flagship/Flagship.py` directories.
+This includes samples of the configuration files (photometry, photo-z, spectroscopic reference samples) and the transmission curves required by BPZ (to be unpacked from the `filters.tar.gz` files).

 All pipeline methods are implemented in the main class, `galmock.GalaxyMock`.
-Alternatively, these methods can be used by stand-alone command line tools in the `scripts` directory.
+Alternatively, these methods can be used by calling command line tools in the `scripts` directory.
 Type `[scriptname] --help` to obtain more information about the usage of each of these scripts.

+Many of the processing steps are configured using configuration files.
+Default versions of these files can be generated using the command line tools by typing `[scriptname] --dump`, which will print an commented configuration file to the standard output.

 ### Data Access